James Garner Returns as Bret Maverick on getTV

 “Maverick didn’t come here to lose,” Ed Bruce sings in the show’s opening theme song, and that’s really the mission statement for Bret Maverick.
 Like many of us, our hero may be better-behaved in middle age, but he’s still got plenty of fight in him.

-Bret Maverick airs Sundays at 3p ET beginning December 30.
+Bret Maverick airs Sundays at 3p ET on getTV.
 For more, visit the getTV schedule.